tilfin/paced-work-stream/README.md

 ## Features

-* Specify work time at once (opts.workMS)
+* Work time at once can be specified. (workMS option)
-* Specify concurrent workers (opts.concurrency)
+* Concurrent workers can be specified. (concurrency option)
-* Fire `done` event after when all workers have finished asynchrous -processes
+* Fires `done` event after when all workers have finished asynchrous -processes
 * Counting tag system to call `this.countTag(<tag>)` in `_workPromise`, you can get summarized results `tagCounts` grouped by tag.
 * Node.js 4.3 or later

 ## Targets

-* API client needs to handle the rate-limit
+* API client that needs to handle the rate-limit
-* DB client needs to handle the read/write capacity units like AWS DynamoDB
+* DB client that needs to handle the read/write capacity units like AWS DynamoDB

 ## Install